Monday – Friday, 8:30 a.m.- 4:00 p.m.

 Volunteers assist in an activity program for children during their cancer treatments.
 These volunteers must have previous child-care experience and be at least 16 years of age.
 Volunteer activities may include:

-The Breast and Gyne Cancer Centre of Hope provides one-on-one support to patients through a Peer Support Program.
+The Breast and Gyne Cancer Centre of Hope provide one-on-one support to patients through a Peer Support Program.
 Volunteers providing support are:

 Patients and their companions are offered nourishment while waiting for appointments or undergoing treatments.
 Volunteer responsibilities include: